ericzrinsky/discogs/case_study.md

 cd Downloads/
 ```

-Next, we need to access the folder for the file we just unzipped.
+Next, access the folder for the file you just unzipped.
 In this instance, the folder is named <code>sqlite-autoconf-3290000</code>.
 Paste the command below into the **Terminal** to change the directory.
 Remember to swap out the file name if your's doesn't match.

 ```console
 cd sqlite-autoconf-3290000